mdp-toolkit/mdp-docs/source/development.rst

 If this happens during a test of MDP, locally or in a CI service, the problem is typically easy to reproduce like this::

-       pytest --seed==INTEGER mdp/test/test_FUNCTIONALITY.py -k test_NAME
+       pytest --seed==SEED mdp/test/test_FUNCTIONALITY.py -k test_NAME

+The variables have the following meaning:

-Here ``INTEGER`` is the random seed, ``FUNCTIONALITY`` describes the component of MDP for which ``test_FUNCTIONALITY.py`` contains test and ``NAME`` is the name of the failing test.
+* ``SEED``: the random seed,
+* ``FUNCTIONALITY``: describes the component of MDP that is tested and
+* ``NAME``: the name of the failing test.

 The values can be read out of the pytest report after a failed test run.
-The problem can be spotted by the other developers of MDP if the data is added to
+Further useful information is given by the versions of Python and the MDP dependencies for which the test failed.
+The other developers of MDP can spot the problem if the data is added to
 `the file dedicated to collecting such data <https://github.com/mdp-toolkit/mdp-toolkit/blob/master/BROKEN_SEEDS/>`_.

 ------------------------